cloudspannerecosystem/dynamodb-adapter/README.md

 ## Examples and Quickstart

-The adapter project includes an example application and sample eCommerce data model.
+**OUTDATED** - The adapter project includes an example application and sample eCommerce data model.
 The [instructions](./examples/README.md) for the sample application include migration using [Harbourbridge](https://github.com/cloudspannerecosystem/harbourbridge) and [setup](./examples/README.md#initialize_the_adapter_configuration) for